 - Governance structures for entities owned by the government

 In the final analysis, there is always a scope for creating a different reality out of ashes.
 It requires leadership, vision and strong political commitment.
 The existing capability of PR is not likely to survive for long.
-If the rail sector is to be retained in the national economy some drastic measures have to be taken to build a new industrial structure independent of ML1.
+If rail sector is to be retained in the national economy some drastic measures has to be taken to build a new industrial structure independent of ML1.
 It is important because if China backs out from ML 1 then what is our option?
 There is a dire need to create teams of dedicated/competent officers in different components of railways with a defined mandate of two to three years.
 The impetus for national development must come from within.

 (Muhammad Hanif Gul)